Why Hire an Airplane Crash Accident Attorney? | Wisconsin Brain Injury Attorney Randy Rozek

 - Many Site Seeing Tour Aircraft

 Private aircraft are not as highly regulated as commercial aircraft.
-The NTSB will investigate the crash.
+The NTSB will still investigate the crash, but an experienced airplane accident attorney will also likely send private investigators to assist in the preservation of key evidence and to assist in interviewing witnesses.